muchdogesec/file2txt/README.md

 Due to the way text extraction from images is performed, it means the text identified in an image is outputted into the final markdown with no structure (e.g. if a table can be seen in an image found in a doc, it will not be a markdown table in text output).

 If extract text from images is set to false, a user will only see the pure markdown image ref in the output, e.g. for the above

 ```txt
 ![](image_url.png)
 ```

+The image URL points to the locally stored copy of the image.

 ## A note on handling paging